Goober & the Peas: History

 The band consisted of "Goober", (Dan John Miller, who eventually formed Two-Star Tabernacle and Blanche), "Junior" (Tom Hendrickson Jr.), "Shorty" (Jim Currie), "Boss Hoss" (the late Mike Miller, Dan John's brother), and "Doc" (Damian Lang).
 Towards the end of the band's original run, Jack White, the eventual founder of The White Stripes and subsequent popular rock bands, was brought on as a drummer.
 As this was in the period before the White Stripes, he performed under his birth name of John Gillis.
 His Pea nickname was "Doc".

 The video for "Hot Women (Cold Beer)" played regularly on Video Juke Box, on Canada's "Much Music," and spent eight weeks on the College Music Journal (CMJ) video chart while the album simultaneously charted on the CMJ Top 200 college albums chart.
+The music video was Co-Directed by Dan John Miller and Marcy Hedy Lynn and shot by Cinematographer Scott Pelzel.
 The band also won Best Rock Band and Album of the Year honors at the 1992 Detroit Music Awards.